Julia Gardiner Tyler: Wedding of Julia Gardiner and John Tyler

-Because of the circumstances surrounding her father's death, the marriage took place with a minimum of celebration.
-On June 26, 1844, the President slipped into New York City, where the nuptials were performed by Benjamin Treadwell Onderdonk at the Church of the Ascension, not too far from the Gardiner's residence on LaGrange Terrace.
-President Tyler was 54 years old, while Gardiner was 24.
-Tyler's oldest daughter, Mary, was 5 years older than her father's new wife.
-The marriage made Gardiner the first first lady to marry a president who was already in office at the time of the wedding.

-The bride's sister, Margaret, and brother, Alexander, were bridesmaid and best man.
-Only the president's son, John Tyler III, represented the groom's family.
-Tyler was so concerned about maintaining secrecy that he did not confide his plans to the rest of his children.
-The news was then broken to the American people, who greeted it with keen interest, much publicity, and some criticism about the couple's 30-year difference in age.
-Some, such as Representative and former President John Quincy Adams, mocked the president for marrying a young bride so soon after meeting her.
-Julia Tyler's new stepchildren were dismayed by the marriage, especially as some of them were older than her and that it was so soon after their mother's death.
+It was decided that the wedding of Gardiner and Tyler would be carried out in secret.
+They were wed on June 26, 1844, at the Church of the Ascension in New York.
+The wedding was controversial when it was announced to the public.
+It was the first time that a president had married while holding the office, and critics felt that it was inappropriate for him to remarry while he was president, so shortly after the death of his first wife.
+Their age difference was also a subject of criticism: President Tyler was 54 years old, while Gardiner was 24.
+Some, such as Congressman and former President John Quincy Adams, mocked the president for marrying a young bride so soon after meeting her.
+Julia Tyler's new stepchildren were dismayed by the marriage, especially as some of them were older than she and it was so soon after their mother's death.
 Her stepdaughters in particular were distrustful, though she was ultimately accepted by all of them with the exception of Letitia Semple.
 After her marriage, Tyler determined that she would give up being a New Yorker and identify instead as a Virginian like her husband.

 First Lady of the United States

+White House hostess

 As the wife of the president, Julia Tyler served as first lady of the United States for the final eight months of his presidency.
-After a wedding trip to Philadelphia, a White House reception, and a stay at Sherwood Forest, an estate the president had recently acquired for his retirement, the newlyweds returned to Washington D.C.
+After their marriage, they honeymooned in Washington, Old Point Comfort, and the president's privately owned Sherwood Forest Plantation.
 Tyler was enthralled by the crowds that followed them and the public interest in their secret wedding.
-After arriving at the White House, Tyler sought to make the presidential home more extravagant; she had the building cleaned, the furniture replaced, and the staff uniforms updated.
+After arriving at the White House, she sought to make the presidential home more extravagant; she had the building cleaned, the furniture replaced, and the staff uniforms updated.
 Access to the Gardiner family fortune allowed her to remake the White House more than would have otherwise been possible.
 She also purchased many elaborate dresses at personal expense, becoming a prominent influence in fashion.
 The extravagance was muted, however, by her period of mourning for her father.
-Although her husband was often visibly fatigued, his youthful wife thoroughly enjoyed the duties of first lady.